balawahu/DAT505-Code/README.md

 Two spheregeometries rotate on X and Y.Material of insided ball is normal and outsided ball is consist of red line.Whose color is defined as RGB.

+From session 1 I can learn that how to create objects and define materials,rotations and colors.

 *Session2*

 1.![Image text](https://raw.githubusercontent.com/balawahu/DAT505-Code/master/Pictures/2.PNG)